 Russia-Ukraine war: Key things to know about the conflict

-Russian forces expanded their offensive in Ukraine on Friday as they conducted airstrikes in new areas in the country's west, while Russian President Vladimir Putin approved the recruitment of 'volunteers' from Syria and elsewhere to join the fight.
+The war has expanded to areas closer to NATO members Poland and Romania, with Ukrainian authorities saying Russian airstrikes attacked sites in two cites near those borders.
+Meanwhile residents in some besieged areas - like the surrounded port city of Mariupol - have faced so much firepower they can't even bury the dead.

+Ukrainian President Volodymyr Zelenskyy has accused Russia of kidnapping the mayor of another, occupied city, calling it 'a new stage of terror.'

-The West ramped up economic pressure on Russia, as the U.S. and its allies downgraded Russian's trade status - the latest in efforts to further isolate Russia for the invasion.
+The West has ramped up economic pressure on Russia, as the U.S. and its allies downgraded Russian's trade status - the latest in efforts to further isolate Moscow for the invasion.

 Here are some key things to know about the war: